PhiChain/PHICoin/README.md

 are chosen arbitrarily or at most with 'fairness' towards everyone in mind.

 So actually, this 'new' coin exists for the following reasons:
- - CPC proves that really anyone(!) can start a Litecoin/Bitcoin based currency (just look at the changes I applied to the original Litecoin source, for genesis block generation look at main.cpp)
+ - PHC proves that really anyone(!) can start a Litecoin/Bitcoin based currency (just look at the changes I applied to the original Litecoin source, for genesis block generation look at main.cpp)
  - allows me to experiment with coin parameters (in a private network)